rorylshanks/veriflow/README.md

 - `redirect_base_path`: Base path for redirection URLs.
 By default `/.veriflow`
 - `jwks_path`: Location of the JSON Web Key Set (JWKS) that can be called to get the public keys of the signing key.
 - `trusted_ranges`: IP ranges that are trusted as being reverse proxies.
 Useful for running Veriflow behind proxies.
+- `jwt_issuer_expires_in`: A time duration that indicates how long issued JWTs should be valid for.
+Default 10s
 - `policy`: Policy for access control.
 This includes:
     - `title`: Title of the policy.
     - `from`: Source URL or advanced matching policy For more details, see [docs/MATCHERS.md](docs/MATCHERS.md)